Organizing Your Home Office

 Place a large basket under your desk and toss papers to be filed there.
 This helps keep extraneous papers off of your desk.
 Schedule time with yourself at least once a week to empty that basket and file the papers.

-Place another basket (ideally one with a handle) along side your desk for things to be read.
+Place another basket (ideally one with a handle) alongside your desk for things to be read.
 If you like, you can carry the basket from room to room to catch up with your reading, but keep it off your desk.
 When the basket gets full, it’s time to toss some old publications before you add anything else to your “to read” pile.
 If you are not keeping up with your reading basket, try to determine if you subscribe to too many publications.
 Also, recognize that you are not obligated to read a magazine from cover to cover; select only the articles that interest you.

 Papers/Files

 If you are like many people, you scooped up a fairly large pile of papers as you were clearing off the surface of your desk.
-Now it’s decision making time.
+Now it’s decision-making time.
 Basically, there are only three decisions you can make about any piece of information: Toss It, File It, or Act on it.
 As you sort through your papers, you may need to ask yourself some questions to determine what to do with a particular document.

 • Does this require any action on my part?
 Just because you have received information doesn’t mean you need to keep it.